 11. Participants are surveyed using a standardized survey tool to obtain feedback about the services and supports that they receive under the NHTD waiver.
-This survey includes questions about the waiver participant's satisfaction with the amount of choice and control that the participant has over their services and over his or her providers of service;
+This survey includes questions about the waiver participants satisfaction with the amount of choice and control that the participant has over his or her services and over his or her providers of service;